palaktest/blog/content/posts/my-surface-pro-journey.md

 stomach, especially after adding the $100 "Surface Pen" and the $140 "Type Cover" keyboard folio.

+Let me be clear: I do not believe in my heart of hearts that an i7-equipped Surface Pro 6 is a laptop replacement.
+I think it's a novelty.
+I simply did not want to spend laptop prices on a part-time use system.

 Moreover, performance isn't *really* the problem.
-It's just one of the problems.
+It's just one of the many problems.

 ## Tell me about the problems!

-Oh I'd love to.
+I thought you'd never ask!
+First, let's just state what the Surface Pro 6 is actually good at.

-So, the i5 Surface Pro 6 doesn't perform very well, but as a "Chromebook" style of casual use device, or even for OneNote and various Windows-native productivity apps, it works great.
+So, the i5 Surface Pro 6 doesn't perform very well, but as a "Chromebook"-style casual use device, or even for OneNote and various Windows-native productivity apps, it works great.
 You can certainly load up some Office apps, Dropbox, your chat programs, Firefox, and so forth and get rolling.

+The Surface Pen is excellent.
+The tip has a bit of rubber on it so that the feel is quite natural and smooth and not too slippery and the digitizer is made by Wacom so it's accurate and quick and satisfying to use.
+In fact, the Surface Pen is probably the best thing about the Surface Pro.
+Palm rejection is perhaps just slightly less accurate than the iPad and Apple Pencil, but it is extremely usable.

 The Microsoft "Type Cover" keyboard is nice, easy to type on, feels pretty good, although the trackpad is unmitigated garbage, like virtually every trackpad for